chaotic-systems/orbithunter/docs/guide.rst

 Second Order Numerical Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The methods for usage of second^order numerical methods which returns the Hessian matrix or the matrix^vector product thereof.
+Certain algorithms require the Hessian matrix of the matrix vector product thereof.
 The SciPy implementations of the numerical methods that use these are fully developed but the orbithunter API still requires testing.
+Likewise, there are issues that are on SciPy's end with using finite difference methods.
+They've been reported to their github issues page, see `github issues <https://github.com/scipy/scipy/issues/13754>`_ for details.

 .. autosummary::